aucontraire/gmail-buddy/README.md

 A Spring Boot application that connects to a user’s Gmail account, enabling you to:

-- List messages (all or limited to 50)
+- List messages (all or limited to the latest 50)
-- Search for messages from a specific sender
+- Search for messages by filter criteria
+- Delete message
-- Delete messages from a specific sender (first trashing them, then permanently deleting)
+- Bulk delete messages by filter criteria (first trashing them, then permanently deleting)
+- Modify labels for all messages from a specific email
+- Get message body from an email
+- Mark message as read

 This project demonstrates:
 - **Spring Boot** (v3.4.0)